salixzs/AspNetCore.Utilities/README.md

 }
 ```

+See [more extensive documentation](Documentation/HealthCheckFormatter.md) on how to use this functionality.

 ### Configuration validation

-Provides abstract interface and service registration functionalities to check configuration values, loaded from all possible sources into `IConfiguration` from appsettings.json, user secrets, environment varriables and other defined sources.
+Provides abstract interface and service registration functionalities to check configuration values, loaded from all possible sources into `IConfiguration` from appsettings.json, user secrets, environment variables and other defined sources.

-Special exception is thrown, when configuration (sections) are not passing their validations already during API startup routines to avoid nasty excetions due to misconfigurations during runtime.
+Special exception is thrown, when configuration (sections) are not passing their validations already during API startup routines to avoid nasty runtime exceptions due to mis-configuration.

+See [more extensive documentation](Documentation/ConfiogurationValidation.md) on how to use this functionality.

 ### Root page